 Step Two: Within the DKIM & Sending Domains tab, find the domain on which you would like to setup DKIM & SPF.
 Only one domain per SharpSpring instance can be authenticated with DKIM & SPF, choose the domain from which you will be sending the largest percentage of your email.

 Step Three: After choosing the domain, click Setup DKIM.
-The configuration tool will generate three CNAME records pointing at your unique DKIM keys.
+The configuration tool will generate five CNAME records pointing at your unique DKIM keys.
 These CNAME records will need to be added to your domain’s DNS settings, which is often handled by your Domain Name Registrar (GoDaddy, HostGator, Namecheap,etc.).
 It may also be managed by a dedicated DNS service provider such as DNSimple or EasyDNS.

-The two keys that begin s1._domainkey and s2._domainkey are used for the DKIM authentication.
+- s1._domainkey and s2._domainkey are used for the DKIM authentication.
 These keys authenticate the message in transit as it’s being handed off to the recipient server.

-Note: if CNAME records are unfamiliar to you, it’s always recommended to take the CNAME records from SharpSpring and contact your Domain Registrar’s support team to ensure correct setup.
+Note: If CNAME records are unfamiliar to you, it’s always recommended to take the CNAME records from SharpSpring and contact your Domain Registrar’s support team to ensure correct setup.

 Step Four: After the CNAME Records have been added to your DNS, we can verify DKIM & SPF in SharpSpring.
 Head back into Settings >> Email Settings >> DKIM & Sending Domains.
 Under the DKIM status column you will see green checkbox, confirming the setup.
 If you are still seeing “Waiting on CNAME Records”, note that it could take as long as 24 hours for the DNS settings to update.